 At Utah Fertility Center, we understand that there are a number of reasons an individual may want or need to delay starting their family.
-Our options for fertility preservation in St. George, Pleasant Grove, Murray, and Ogden, Utah, offer an opportunity for those individuals to freeze eggs, sperm, or embryos with the intent of having biological children in the future.
+Our options for fertility preservation in St. George, Pleasant Grove, Murray, Park City and Ogden, Utah, offer an opportunity for those individuals to freeze eggs, sperm, or embryos with the intent of having biological children in the future.
 Certain diseases and disorders may result in lengthy treatments that require postponing conception.
 Cancer treatments may damage reproductive organs and/or gametes.
 Life circumstances may also make it more ideal to delay family building.
 In 2013, Utah Fertility Center was the first Utah center to help a patient achieve pregnancy using a frozen egg, and we have since helped numerous families reach their reproductive goals through fertility preservation.

 The biological clock in women plays a particularly important role in fertility.
 As a woman ages, her eggs become less likely to be fertilized and grow into healthy embryos.
 A woman may choose to freeze her eggs due to family history of premature ovarian failure, severe endometriosis, or recurrent ovarian cysts.
 Cancer treatment may also compromise a woman’s fertility.
 Sometimes the timing of meeting the right partner just is not right.
 The newer method of egg freezing, called vitrification or “flash freezing”, gives women a very realistic option of preserving eggs for future use.
 No matter the reason, fertility preservation relieves some of the pressure of the biologic clock and helps keep options open for future family building.